Sajeelzafar/Personal-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse
+# Personal Portfolio

-The goal of the project is to output "Hello Microverse!" aligned center.
-The text of the document is written in white with a black background.
+The project represents the personal portfolio of the author.
+The website is compatible with both the mobile and desktop versions.

 ## Built With